oils-for-unix/oils/doc/oil-help.md

 shell exits with a fatal error.

 `set` is an alias for `setlocal` in the Oil language.
-Requires `shopt -s parse_set`, because otherwise it would conflict with the `set` builtin.
+Requires `shopt -s parse_set`, because otherwise, it would conflict with the `set` builtin.
 Use `builtin set -- 1 2 3` to get the builtin, or `shopt -o` to change options.